samuraisam/pyapns/README.md

     Config Options:
-        HOST        - A full host name with port, ending with a forward slash INITIAL     - A List of tuples to be supplied to provision when the first configuration happens.
+        HOST        - A full host name with port, ending with a forward slash TIMEOUT     - An integer specifying how many seconds to timeout a connection to the pyapns server (prevents deadlocking the parent thread).
+        INITIAL     - A List of tuples to be supplied to provision when the first configuration happens.